Arsenal’s Champions League win comes at a cost to increase injury headache

 Help us keep bring these critical stories to light.
 Your support makes all the difference.

 If there is a sense of apprehension around Arsenal at the moment, it went up a level late in the second half of this nervy 1-0 win over Shakhtar Donetsk in the Champions League.
 The sight of Riccardo Calafiori hobbling off after an awkward slip and becoming the latest addition to their lengthy injury list gives Mikel Arteta another headache ahead of facing Liverpool on Sunday.
 “He felt something,” Arteta said afterwards.
-“Not great news.”
+“I don’t know the extent of it so in that sense that’s not great news.”

 Calafiori’s injury, though, had already added to Arsenal’s concerns.
 In defence alone, Arteta will also be without the suspended William Saliba against Liverpool while Jurrien Timber was again sidelined, along with Oleksandr Zinchenko and Takehiro Tomiyasu.
-Arsenal finished the game here with Thomas Partey and Miles Lewis-Skelly as their full-backs, after Ben White replaced on a booking at half time.
+Arsenal finished the game here with Thomas Partey and Miles Lewis-Skelly as their full-backs, after Ben White was replaced on a booking at half time.
+White, at least, was not injured.
 Arteta did not want to risk a fourth red card of the season.

-At least there was one positive.
+There was another positive.
 Gabriel Martinelli seized control of Arsenal’s attack and directed its flow through him, almost as if he was determined to prove a point after his costly miss at 0-0 in the defeat at Bournemouth on Saturday.
-The Brazilian was back close to his irrepressible best here and forced Arsenal’s only goal of the night, itself an unfortunate deflection off Shakhtar goalkeeper Dymtro Riznyk, but offered much more of his devastating speed and dribbling besides.
+The Brazilian was back close to his irrepressible best here and forced Arsenal’s only goal of the night, itself an unfortunate deflection off Shakhtar goalkeeper Dymtro Riznyk, but provided much more of his devastating speed and dribbling besides.
 “He looked really sharp, really fresh,” Arteta said.
 “He offered another level of threat.”

 How Arsenal needed it.
 Once again without Bukayo Saka, Martinelli’s directness pulled Arsenal’s patterns down his left side.
-So often dominated by Saka and Martin Odegaard on the opposite flank, Arteta has long craved the same effectiveness on his left.
-With a fit and firing Martinelli restored and partnered with the Calafiori, he may have found it, but another solution is likely to be required for the arrival of Liverpool this weekend in what is a must-win game following the Bournemouth defeat.
+With Arsenal’s play so often dominated by Saka and Martin Odegaard on the opposite flank, Arteta has long craved the same effectiveness on his left.
+With a fit and firing Martinelli restored and partnered with Calafiori, he may have found it, but another solution is likely to be required for the arrival of Liverpool this weekend in what is a must-win game following the Bournemouth defeat.

-This was another night where it was clear how desperate Arsenal are missing Saka and Odegaard, as, Martinelli aside, Arteta’s team struggled to click into gear.
+This was another night where it was clear how Arsenal are missing Saka and Odegaard.
+Martinelli aside, Arteta’s team struggled to click into gear.
 Gabriel Jesus had moments but did not look at home shunted back out to the right.
-Raheem Sterling did not get the minutes he wanted to finally settle into this Arsenal attack, after he was hooked following Saliba’s first-half red card on Saturday.
+Raheem Sterling did not get the opportunity he wanted to finally settle into this Arsenal attack, after he was booked following Saliba’s first-half red card on Saturday evening.
 Trossard, culpable for the centre-back’s dismissal with his back pass, appears low on confidence.
 He had the chance to wrap up what should have been a comfortable victory from the penalty spot but his effort, sent straight down the middle, was saved by Riznyk.

 At least that was a moment for the visiting fans to celebrate.
 Shakhtar were representing Ukraine as much as themselves in London.
 With its domestic league heavily impacted by the ongoing Russian invasion of their homeland, Ukrainian clubs have unimaginable hurdles to overcome to compete on the continental stage but Shakhtar were determined to fight for their nation.
 The away section was coloured by the blue and yellow of the Ukrainian flag.